You are currently viewing Need an Ex-Parte Motion? What is an Ex-Parte Motion?

 4. be accompanied by a request to submit for decision and a proposed order.

 In the case of Axford v.
-Axford,[2] Petitioner filed an Ex Parte Motion asking the Court (1) to direct the United States Marshals Service to effect service of the Petition; (2) to direct the United States Marshals Service to confiscate the passports of Respondents and the minor child; (3) to prohibit Respondents from leaving the jurisdiction of the Court with the minor child pending resolution of this matter; and (4) to schedule a hearing on the Petition.[3]
+Axford,2No.
+CIV.A.
+09-2914, 2009 WL 2030755 (E.D.
+Pa.
+July 10, 2009). the Petitioner filed an ex parte motion asking the court to (1) direct the United States Marshals Service to effect service of the Petition; (2) direct the United States Marshals Service to confiscate the passports of the Respondents and the minor child; (3) prohibit the Respondents from leaving the jurisdiction of the court with the minor child pending resolution of this matter; and (4) schedule a hearing on the Petition.3See id.

-The judge granted the request that the child, biological father, and biological father’s wife surrender their passports and travel documents. and it was ruled that the order was appropriate to be entered due to the following circumstances.
+The judge granted the request that the child, biological father, and biological father’s wife surrender their passports and travel documents, and it was ruled that entering the order was appropriate due to the following circumstances.

 2. The father married his now wife in the United States on the day he and the child were supposed to return to England, demonstrating his intent to remain in the United States.